Facilities and services

 Teaching and fellowships

-The department offers practical training in the understanding of printmaking techniques and knowledge of print history through the Michael Bromberg Fellowship.
+The department offers practical training in the understanding of prints and drawings through Fellowships and Internships.